 \section{List of random design variations}

 \textbf{All visualizations}: color variation of the background, variations of the title template, variation of font type and size, and variation of chart size.

-\textbf{Bar and line charts}: addition of minor ticks in addition to major ones, positioning of the vertical axis (left or right), variation in tick shapes, adding value labels on top of bars, variation of the tick step size, addition of chart borders, andaddition of horizontal grid lines.
+\textbf{Bar and line charts}: addition of minor ticks in addition to major ones, positioning of the vertical axis (left or right), variation in tick shapes, adding value labels on top of bars, variation of the tick step size, addition of chart borders, and addition of horizontal grid lines.

-\textbf{Bar charts only}: sorting bars by values or by category name, hiding the vertical axis, placing labels on top of the bars or within the bars, using horizontal or vertical value labels, variation of bar colors.
+\textbf{Bar charts only}: sorting bars by values or by category name, hiding the vertical axis, placing labels on top of or within the bars, using horizontal or vertical value labels, variation of bar colors.

 \textbf{Line charts only}: filling area below the line with a color, variation in line style and color, and addition of horizontal or vertical grid lines.